edgeryders/network-viz-for-ssna/README.md

-# discourse-social-networks
+# Network Visualizations for Social Semantic Network Analysis on a Discourse forum

-Beautiful, fast social network representations of the conversation on online fora running Discourse.
+Beautiful, fast network representations of the conversation on online fora running Discourse.
 Made for https://edgeryders.eu.
+This project is currently undergoing major restructuring, so that the documentation is out of date.

 ## What you need